 Application UI Unresponsiveness

-That is exactly what application UI unresponsiveness is about. uberAgent tracks when application UIs are not responding to user input for more than a few hundred milliseconds and makes the resulting data readily available per user, application, machine, or as a total:
+That is exactly what application UI unresponsiveness is about. uberAgent tracks when application UIs are not responding to user input even for very short periods of time (a few hundred milliseconds) and makes the resulting data readily available per user, application, machine, or as a total:

 Advanced Filtering on any Dashboard